BlueXAyman/Minecraft-Server-Generator/README.md

 For 1.8.9 server you need Java 8 - Download [here](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html)

 For 1.19.2 server you need Java 17 - Download [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)

+**To do list (Added things are removed from this list)**

+- Add every major version

+- Make the script download the latest paper version option

+- Fix java path comptability for some systems

+- Add a customizable start.bat (Ram, Flags, etc.)

+If you have any more suggestions feel free to open an issue or [Join Discord](https://discord.com/invite/6N63uDVC2G)

+If you want to make the script better feel free to make a pull request and I will review and accept it.